 Green leafy vegetables: spinach, collard greens, romaine, mustard greens, lettuce, kale, etc.

 Yellow vegetables: carrots, yellow peppers, pumpkin, sweet potatoes, winter squash, golden beets

 Cruciferous vegetables: broccoli, cauliflower, bok choy, brussel sprouts, cabbage

 Yogurt is made by adding the “good” bacteria to milk and then kept at a specific temperature.
 During fermentation, the “good” bacteria thicken the milk and give the tangy taste.

-It is rich in calcium, magnesium, phosphorus, vitamin D, and high-quality proteins, supports the immune system, and benefits digestion and bowel movement.
+It is rich in calcium, magnesium, phosphorus, vitamin D, and high-quality proteins support the immune system, and benefit digestion and bowel movement.

-Probiotic bacteria components and some fatty acids components may have been a contributing factors for preventing diabetes risk by reducing insulin resistance risk.
+Probiotic bacteria components and some fatty acids components may have been contributing factors to preventing diabetes risk by reducing insulin resistance risk.

 7. Coffee and tea